adolfopa/jogger/packages/Jogger.package/JGTestSuiteFinished.class/README.md

-Announce the event of a test suite finished running.
+I announce the event of a test suite finished running.